badara1981/Ex1/README (4).md

 ### :heavy_plus_sign: Task 1 - comparison operators

+Your task is to write a program which asks the user three times about two integer numbers to compare
+## Tasks

+###

+### :heavy_plus_sign: Task 1 - comparison operators

 Your task is to write a program which asks the user three times about two integer numbers to compare.
 >Hint: Use `while` loop to perform the same operation more than once!

-Use both comparison and logical operators, for example use logical comparison between two or more comparion operators:
+Use both comparison and logical operators, for example use logical comparison between two or more comparison operators:
 >Example:
 ```python
 result = None